10:15AM // Cozby Library and Community Commons

 How is the construction of the Arts Center being funded?

 What is the Arts Center’s mission?
-Its vision?

 Does the Arts Center meet CRDC fund criteria?